 The Sea Turtle Hospital at LMC will resume its general operating hours from 10 a.m. to 5 p.m., with a limited guest count, additional sanitizing, social distancing signage, extra hand sanitizer stations and amplified health and safety policies.
 Both LMC and JBP staff and volunteers will be required to wear face coverings as well.

-As detailed in the operations announcement, LMC also requires guests to wear face coverings during visits with the exception of guests who are two-years-old or younger.
+As detailed in the operations announcement, LMC also requires guests to wear face coverings during visits with the exception of guests who are younger than two-years-old.
 Two staff members will be stationed at Loggerhead Park to greet guests and regulate capacity requirements, which are no more than 100 guests surrounding the Outdoor Sea Turtle Hospital and Tortuga Terrace.

 Juno Beach Pier